Fact-checked by the CapitalLendingNews editorial team

 What Happened to Users After Mint Shut Down?

 When Intuit shut down Mint in January 2024, it displaced an estimated 3.6 million active users.
-By mid-2026, migration data shows those users split primarily among three destinations: Credit Karma Money, Monarch Money, and YNAB.
+By early 2026, migration data shows those users split primarily among three destinations: Credit Karma Money, Monarch Money, and YNAB.

 Credit Karma, also owned by Intuit, absorbed the largest single share of former Mint users by offering a familiar interface plus free credit score monitoring from TransUnion and Equifax.
 The platform added cash flow summaries and a net worth tracker in late 2025 specifically to compete with Monarch.
-However, Credit Karma’s model remains ad-supported, meaning product recommendations are monetized — a fact worth noting when evaluating its financial advice.
+Credit Karma’s model remains ad-supported, meaning product recommendations are monetized.
+That is worth weighing carefully when you are evaluating the financial advice it surfaces.
 If you are focused on eliminating debt rather than tracking it, our guide to the debt avalanche vs. debt snowball method pairs well with any of these tools.

 The post-Mint era also accelerated the rise of NerdWallet’s budgeting dashboard, which integrated spending categorization directly into its existing loan and credit card comparison engine.
-This convergence of comparison tools and budgeting is a defining trend of personal finance apps 2026.
+This convergence of comparison tools and budgeting is a defining trend of 2026’s personal finance app cycle.

 Key Takeaway: Mint’s shutdown displaced 3.6 million users, accelerating growth at Credit Karma, Monarch Money, and YNAB.
-In 2026, the leading personal finance apps now range from free ad-supported tools to $14.99/month AI-driven platforms — cost and data privacy model matter as much as features.
+In 2026, the leading personal finance apps now range from free ad-supported tools to $14.99/month AI-driven platforms, and cost and data privacy model matter as much as features.

 How Have Savings and Investment Apps Changed in 2026?

-On the investment side, Betterment launched tax-loss harvesting for accounts as small as $1,000 in 2026 — previously a feature reserved for balances of $100,000 or more at traditional wealth managers.
-This democratization of wealth tools is the clearest signal that fintech apps have moved from budgeting utilities to full financial management platforms.
+On the investment side, Betterment launched tax-loss harvesting for accounts as small as $1,000 in 2026.
+Previously, that feature was reserved for balances of $100,000 or more at traditional wealth managers.
+That single change illustrates how far fintech apps have moved from budgeting utilities toward full financial management platforms.
 If you are evaluating retirement savings vehicles alongside these tools, our comparison of Roth IRA vs. Traditional IRA savings potential is a logical next read.

 What Should You Look for in a Personal Finance App in 2026?